frconor-ebook/meditations/_posts/2025-09-23-lukewarmness.md

 It was unusual for him to sit down in those get-togethers.
 He was always moving around.

-But he listened to the song, and towards the end of the song, he said in a low voice that was only heard by the person beside him: *Salto de mi comfortaleza--*"I jump up out of my comfort,\" as he moved out of the chair.
+But he listened to the song, and towards the end of the song, he said in a low voice that was only heard by the person beside him: *Salto de mi comfortaleza--*"I jump up out of my comfort," as he moved out of the chair.

 Occasionally, we have to examine ourselves and see if perhaps there is a little bit of a bourgeois spirit that may have crept in from time to time.
 Our love of comfort, our love of self is always there.